vitto4/yt-playlist-diff/README.md

 The JS bookmarklet is a *(very)* heavily modified version of [AI Max's code](https://www.quora.com/Is-there-a-way-to-save-the-video-titles-from-a-YouTube-playlist-and-SoundCloud-likes-into-a-text-file-or-some-other-file/answer/Al-Max-2) on Quora.

+I initially made this for my own use, but I hope it can be useful to others as well :)

 You can probably tell that I don't really know what I'm doing with JS haha, feel free to PR if you want to fix anything.

 Also, the comments, readme, and `CHANGELOG.md` are probably a bit overkill for such a small project, but I figured it was a great way to learn github releases, semantic versioning and what not.